AntonioGr7/stock-market-fundamental-analysis/README.md

 ## Example

-Insert ticker symbol in the text box on the left and click on "Load Data"
+# ticker symbol in the text box on the left and click on "Load Data"

 ![image 1](./images/1.JPG)
 ![image 2](./images/2.JPG)

+#Then insert your desired parameters to calculate discounted cash flow

 ![image 3](./images/3.JPG)
 ![image 4](./images/4.JPG)
 ![image 5](./images/5.JPG)